Sirush/JitenReader/README.md

 * [Firefox (Browser Extension) for Firefox and Firefox Android](#)
 * [All Releases](https://github.com/Sirush/JitenReader/releases)

-A browser extension to parse Japanese texts anywhere, get your coverage and keep track of words you know, powered by [Jiten](https://jiten.moe).

-This extension is a fork of [Kagu-chan's Anki JPDB Reader](https://github.com/Kagu-chan/anki-jpdb.reader) which is itself a fork of [JPDB Web Reader extension](https://github.com/max-kamps/jpd-breader).
-It is not associated with their authors in any way.

 Thanks to Kagu-chan, Max, and all of those that contributed to the original projects and made a solid foundation for this fork!